GoSecure/pyrdp/README.md

 #### Other MITM arguments
 Run `pyrdp-mitm.py --help` for a full list of arguments.

+##### `--no-downgrade`

+This argument is useful when running PyRDP in Honeypot scenarios to avoid scanner fingerprinting.
+When the switch is enabled, PyRDP will not downgrade unsupported extensions and let the traffic through transparently.
+The player will likely not be able to successfully replay video traffic, but the following supported channels should still be accessible:

+- Keystroke recording
+- Mouse position updates
+- Clipboard access (passively)
+- Drive access (passively)

+This feature is still a work in progress and some downgrading is currently unavoidable to allow the connection to be established.
+The following are currently not affected by this switch and will still be disabled:

+- FIPS Encryption
+- Non-TLS encryption protocols
+- ClientInfo compression
+- Virtual Channel compression

+**NOTE**: If being able to eventually replay the full session is important, a good solution is to record the raw RDP traffic using Wireshark and keep the TLS master secrets.
+Whenever PyRDP adds support for additional extensions, it would then become possible to extract a valid RDP replay file from the raw network capture.

 ### Using the PyRDP Player
 Use `pyrdp-player.py` to run the player.